ketgo/py-abac/README.md

 }
 ```

-### Inquiry
+### Authorization Request

-An inquiry is a data object sent by PEP to PDP as part of the authorization request.
+An authorization request is a data object sent by PEP to PDP.
 This object contains all the information needed by the PDP to evaluate the policies and return access decision.
-The JSON schema of an inquiry is given by
+The JSON schema of the object is given by

 ```json
 {